wolewd/rustfs/README.md

 ## Prerequisites

 - A VPS with Linux (tested on Ubuntu & Arch Linux)
 - Docker and Docker Compose installed
+- A Docker network called `application_network`
 - A reverse proxy already set up using a Docker network
 ---